alexei-led/vertical-workload-autoscaler/sop/crd.md

-# Defining and Generating the WorkloadAutoscaler CRD
+# Defining and Generating the VerticalWorkloadAutoscaler CRD

-This document outlines the steps to define the WorkloadAutoscaler Custom Resource Definition (CRD) and generate the necessary manifests and code.
+This document outlines the steps to define the VerticalWorkloadAutoscaler Custom Resource Definition (CRD) and generate the necessary manifests and code.

-## 1. Define the WorkloadAutoscaler CRD
+## 1. Define the VerticalWorkloadAutoscaler CRD

 - [x] Open the file `api/v1alpha1/workloadautoscaler_types.go`
-- [x] Update the `WorkloadAutoscalerSpec` struct:
+- [x] Update the `VerticalWorkloadAutoscaler` struct:
   - [x] Add a field for the VPA reference
   - [x] Add a field for update frequency
   - [x] Add a field for allowed update windows